kneron/document_center/docs/manual_520.md

 We call it the Interactivate Folder.
 So, we recommend you create this folder if it is not already there.
 Then we need to configure the input parameters using `input_params.json` for toolchain 520 in Interactive Folder.
 As an example, `input_params.json` for `LittleNet` model is under `/data1/LittleNet`, if you have already copy the folder as described in the beginning of section 3.2.
 You already has the `input_params.json` ready.
-You can see the detailed explaination for the input parameters in the part FAQ question 1.
+You can see the detailed explanation for the input parameters in [section FAQ question 1](#1-how-to-configure-the-input_paramsjson).

 #### 3.2.2 Running the program